 BOX KITE - Lawrence Hargrave 1893 - improved the lift to drag ratio of early gliders

 BRENNAN TORPEDO - torpedo was fitted with a gyroscope to keep it straight.
-Development assisted by Louis Brennan from Victoria.
+Development assisted by Louis Brennan from Victoria in 1874.
 The Register 16 June 1909

 CANCER VACCINES GARDASIL AND CERVARIX - invented by Brisbane based medical researchers Professor Ian Frazer and Dr. Jian Zhou